Eubie Blake

-James Hubert "Eubie" Blake (February 7, 1887 – February 12, 1983) was an American pianist and composer of ragtime, jazz, and popular music.
+James Hubert "Eubie" Blake (February 7, 188 – February 12, 1983) was an American pianist and composer of ragtime, jazz, and popular music.
 Blake began his career in 1912, and during World War I he worked in partnership with the singer, drummer, and comedian Broadway Jones.
 After the war he began a collaboration with Noble Sissle with whom he wrote Shuffle Along (1921), one of the first Broadway musicals written and directed by African Americans.
 When his collaboration with Sissle ended in 1927, he resumed a partnership with Jones which lasted until either 1932 or 1933.
 He reunited with Sissle briefly for Shuffle Along of 1933, and later the pair worked together in the United Service Organizations during World War II.
 Blake's compositions included such hits as "Bandana Days", "Charleston Rag", "Love Will Find a Way", "Memories of You" and "I'm Just Wild About Harry".
 The 1978 Broadway musical Eubie! showcased his works, and in 1981, President Ronald Reagan awarded Blake the Presidential Medal of Freedom.

 Early years

-Blake was born at 319 Forrest Street in Baltimore, Maryland.
-Of the many children born to former slaves Emily "Emma" Johnstone and John Sumner Blake, he was the only one to survive childhood.
-John Sumner Blake was a stevedore on the Baltimore Docks.
+James Hubert Blake was born on February 7, 1887, at 319 Forrest Street in Baltimore, Maryland, to Emily "Emma" Johnstone and John Sumner Blake, who worked as a stevedore on the Baltimore Docks.
+Both of his parents were previously enslaved, and he was the only one of their children to survive childhood.

 Blake claimed in later life to have been born in 1883, but records published beginning in 2003—U.S. Census, military, and Social Security records and Blake's passport application and passport—uniformly give his birth year as 1887.

 Music

-c.
-1918 photograph of the Broadway Jones Trio.
-Broadway Jones is at the drums with Jessie Wilson as the banjoist and Eubie Blake as the pianist.
-Jones was Blake's partner during World War I and again after his partnership with Sissle ended in 1927.
+Broadway Jones Trio c.
+1918: Broadway Jones on drums, Jessie Wilson on banjo and Blake on piano.